 Customizable Volunteer Policy Template

-While these programs are almost a win/win, you may want to consider instituting a formal volunteer policy so that all teams are aligned on the rules and expectations.
+While these programs are almost a win/win, you may want to consider instituting a formal volunteer policy so all teams are aligned on the rules and expectations.
 Get started right away with our free sample policy template.

-Why should organizations have a Corporate Volunteer Program policy?
+Why Should Organizations Have a Corporate Volunteer Program Policy?

 Employees love to have options.
-The purpose of creating a corporate volunteer program policy is to encourage employees to volunteer for causes that they’d like to personally support in a way that they so choose (using time off during the day or otherwise).
+The purpose of creating a corporate volunteer program policy is to encourage employees to volunteer for causes the they’d like to personally support in a way they so choose (using time off during the day or otherwise).
 What’s also great about a policy like this is that it can be paired with other large company initiatives.

 Pros and Cons of a Corporate Volunteer Program